 However, in Ezekiel, its use changes.
 It is the name that God or the messenger of God ("the one who spoke) used to address Ezekiel.
 It is used dozens and dozens of times, more than all of the other Old Testament uses combined.
 The sense is that Ezekiel, as the "son of man", is a spokesperson of God to the planet, not only people but the animals as well.

-In Daniel, the use of the term is like that of Ezekiel's in that it is used to address him personally (Dan 8:17) by a figure in a vision.
-However, he also says that the figure in the vision resembled the son of man in the clouds of heaven (Dan 7:13-14).
+In Daniel, the use of the term is like that of Ezekiel's in that it is used to address the prophet personally (Dan 8:17) by a figure in a vision.
+However, Daniel also says that the figure in the vision resembled the son of man in the clouds of heaven (Dan 7:13-14).
 The Son of Man vision is important in Christian prophecy:

 The "son of God" phrase is used only once in the Old Testament in Dan 3:25, when it is used to describe a mysterious fourth figure seen with Shadrach, Meshach, and Abednego in the furnace of Nebuchadnezzar.

 A General Role or a Specific Title

 Generally, it is assumed that this is a "title," along with "son of God," that Christ's claims for himself.
-However, Christ seems to say that neither of these terms as titles exclusive for him.
+However, Christ seems to claim that neither of these terms are titles exclusive for him.

 The best example here is the "son of God" phrase.
 It is used more rarely than "son of man."
 Being a "son of God" is obviously a higher status title than "son of man."
 However, Christ does apply it to others.
-Most clearly, when challenged on using this term, he quotes in Jhn 10:34 from Psa 82:6, where the psalm says, "Ye are gods; and all of you are children of the most High."
-So Christ sees this as a general term.
+Most clearly, when challenged on using the term "son of God", he quotes in John 10:34 from Psa 82:6, where the psalm says, "Ye are gods; and all of you are children of the most High."
+So Christ sees "son of God" as a general term describing all men.